prefapp/firestarter-workflows/firestarter/workflows/build_images/README.md

 ## Example

 1. Create a repository that uses run-dagger-py (check [docs](https://github.com/prefapp/run-dagger-py/blob/main/docs/index.md) for more details).
-2. Add a github workflow that uses this particular module, see example below.
+2. Add a github workflow that uses this particular pacakge, see example below.
   ```yaml
   name: Build image
   on: